-Brenda Freeman
+Brenda Freeman (she/her) Community Co-Chair

 Victoria Native Friendship Centre

-Jennifer Ames
+Jennifer Ames (she/her) Police Co-Chair

 Victoria Police Department

-Gordy Dodd
+Gordy Dodd (he/him)

-Tara Gilroy-Scott
+Tara Gilroy-Scott (she/her)

 Victoria Police Department

-Tara is currently the Coordinator of Volunteer Services for the Victoria Police Department.
-Prior to that she had the privilege of leading several other outstanding volunteer teams, including the Shaw Centre for the Salish Sea, Rest Haven Lodge, the Belfry Theatre, Kaleidoscope Theatre and the Vic Juba Theatre.
-In addition to having her Certification in Volunteer Administration (CVA), Tara is proud to be an active board member of Volunteer Management Professionals of Canada (VMPC), as well as the past chair for VMPC BC Regional Committee and Past Vice President for the Administrators of Volunteer Resources British Columbia (AVRBC).
-Currently Tara is also on the planning committee for the Volunteer Manager’s Hybrid Conference (VMHC) whose theme this year just happens to be Diversity, Equity and Inclusion.
+In addition to holding her Certification in Volunteer Administration (CVA), Tara is an active board member of Volunteer Management Professionals of Canada (VMPC), and has previously served as Chair of the VMPC BC Regional Committee and Vice President of the Administrators of Volunteer Resources British Columbia (AVRBC).
+She is also part of the planning committee for the Volunteer Manager’s Hybrid Conference (VMHC), which has recently focused on Diversity, Equity, and Inclusion.

-Alec Rossa
+Alec Rossa (he/him)

 Ukrainian-Canadian Cultural Society

-Mr. Alec Rossa brings a wealth of business and community experience to the GVPDAC.
+Mr. Alec Rossa brings a wealth of business and community experience to the DAC.
 He is very involved in community as the President of St. Nicholas Ukrainian Church, the Vice President of the Ukrainian Culture Centre of Vancouver Island, and the Director and Founder of the Kiwanis Ukrainian Village for supportive housing.
 He is a board member for the Eparchy of New Westminster of BC finance committee for 14 parishes in the province.
 For 20 years, Alec has been the President and CEO of MD Charlton Company which is the largest company of its kind in Canada, supporting law enforcement and military across the country.
 Mr. Rossa is happily married to Joan for 36 years.
 He is proud of his two daughters who live in Vancouver and Toronto.

-Randie Johal
+Randie Johal (she/her)

-West Shore RCMP
+Restorative justice - West Shore RCMP

 Randie Johal retired after 33 years with BC Transit with the last 10 years as a Service Delivery Manager of Operations.
 Randie volunteered for West Shore RCMP originally as an Auxiliary in 2005 and now holds the role as the Restorative Justice Co-Ordinator.
 Randie tries to make people feel safe and knows of the struggles in our community as a child of immigrant parents and member of the Sikh Community.

-Alex Omoding
+Alex Omoding (he/him)

 Saanich Police Department